Great Artists: Marcellus Vire

 Interview with Ptolemy Bognor-Regis: Chasing the Ultimate Painting

 In the shadow of great fortune and brighter genius, Ptolemy Bognor-Regis has emerged as one of the most talked-about figures in contemporary abstract art.
-The son of a shipping magnate turned media tycoon, Regis might have been content with a life of patronage or leisure—but instead, he’s hurled himself into the center of artistic inquiry with a singular ambition: to create the last painting.
+The son of a shipping magnate turned media tycoon, Regis might have been content with a life of patronage or leisure—but instead, he’s hurled himself into the centre of artistic inquiry with a singular ambition: to create the last painting.
 The final word.
 The full stop of the visual age.
 We sat down with him to discuss his mission, his methods, and the piece he calls “A Bank Robbery in the Environs of Machynlleth.”

 Interviewer: Ptolemy, first of all, thank you for making time for this interview.
 Your latest work is causing a stir—critics have called you “the Rothko of Wales” and it “an act of chromatic violence.”
 What do you see when you look at A Bank Robbery in the Environs of Machynlleth?